picmi/help/docs/business/about-picmi/understanding-intake.md

 # Understanding intake, capacity models, and invites only

-PICMI is an opportunity intake platform used for recruitment placements and service engagements.
-An opportunity can be a job, position, role, contract, service, placement, or workforce allocation.
+PICMI is an opportunity intake and engagement platform used for employment, services, placements, and participation management.
+An opportunity can be a job, position, role, contract, service, placement, programme intake, or workforce allocation.

 Each opportunity can include an **intake configuration** that controls how applications, placements, and service engagements are managed.